mammadmaheri7/IE_finalProject/readme.md

     ```json
     {
         "status": "ok",
-        "message": "First Form updated successfuly.",
+        "message": "'First Form' submitted successfuly.",
     }
     ```

-## Retrive list of all responses to a single _form_ (Contains only location fields)
+## Retrive list of all responses to a single _form_

 * **Request**:
     + `GET`